Devilsmother

-Geography
+Devilsmother is a 645 m mountain in Connemara, Ireland.
 Devilsmother is in the Partry Mountains, at the head of Killary Harbour, overlooking the Western Way long-distance path.
 It sits on the border between County Galway (to the south) and County Mayo (to the north).

 Etymology

 The mountain has two Irish language names: Magairlí an Deamhain (meaning "the demon's testicles") and Binn Gharbh (meaning "rough peak").
 The anglicized spellings Mogarlyandoon and Ben Garrif appear on some historical maps.
-Originally, it seems that Magairlí an Deamhain was the name of a knobbly ridge north of the summit, while Binn Gharbh applied to the mountain as a whole.
+Originally, it seems that Magairlí an Deamhain was the knobbly end of the mountain's northern ridge, while Binn Gharbh was the mountain as a whole.
 The English name Devilsmother may be "a euphemistic false translation" or may be based on an alternative name.